EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 Release of data to the public for statistical purpose:
 - **statistical DBMS**:
 	- the DBMS responds only to **statistical queries** (the aggregate ones);
 	- consider a dataset composed by $1000$ respondents, $999$ males and $1$ female, as an example.
-If the user makes a query which would return a value aggregated from all the **respondents** (the people replying with answers to a survey, the ones the data refers to) and, then, a query which would return a value aggregated from all the males, the DBMS must block the second query because it would expose the female respondent.<br />
+A query returning only the female respondent would be blocked by the DBMS.
+If the user would make a query which would return a value aggregated from all the **respondents** (the people replying with answers to a survey, the ones the data refers to) and, then, a query which would return a value aggregated from all the males, the DBMS will block the second query because it would expose the female respondent.<br />
 	  Consider the same dataset and two different and colluded users as an example.
-The first one si able to make the first query and the second one is able to make the second one.
-Therefore, together they are able to expose the female respondent (**collusion**). therefore, the statistical DBMS need **run time checking** to control information (directly and indirectly) released.
+The first one is able to make the first query and the second one is able to make the second one.
+Therefore, together they are able to expose the female respondent (**collusion**). therefore, the statistical DBMS need **run time checking** to control information (directly and indirectly) released (**dinamic**).
 - **statistical data**:
 	- publish statistics generated a priori and the user can only access these statistics;
-	- the control on the indirect release is performed before publication.
+	- the control on the indirect release is performed before publication (**static**).

 ![[StatisticalDBMS.png]]